Skip to content

 Chunkloading

-If a chunk that contains an entity required for debugging is unloaded, while a function is suspended on a breakpoint, the debug session will crash, if you try to resume the execution.
+If a chunk that contains an entity required for debugging is unloaded, while a function is suspended on a breakpoint, the debug session will crash, when you try to resume the execution.

 This can for example happen if you go far away or if the function operates in a chunk that is only loaded temporarily (for instance by a teleport command or by going through a portal).